 Let’s chat about herbs that repel beetles.
 Parsley is a fantastic herb to grow.
 You can use it in all sorts of dishes, marinades and seasoning mixes, PLUS beetles can’t stand it.

-Grow parsley in your garden so you can keep beetles from nibbling.
+Plant parsley seeds in your garden so you can keep beetles from nibbling.
 Come dinner time, you will be glad you grew some, and at the same time the beetles will hate it and go somewhere else.

 If you want a beetle-safe flowering tree, dogwood is perfect.
 It will add color and beauty to your yard without attracting beetles in the process.